 It isn’t until we lose some big things that we realize how important all the little moments are, things as simple as morning coffee after a good night’s sleep or encouraging text messages from a friend.

 Why is it important to celebrate small things?

 Most people want to be happy.
 Yet, life often throws curveballs in our direction.

 We can become so obsessed with the problems we face that we totally forget that we still have much to be thankful for.

-When you add up all the little things, we truly are blessed.
-And blessed people are joyful people, in spite of circumstances.
+When you add up all the small things, we truly are blessed.
+And blessed people are happy people, in spite of circumstances.